Home Chemistry Biochemistry Ribonucleic Acid (RNA)

 To elucidate the sequences of bases in RNAs are similar to those used in protein structure determination.
 End groups of ribonucleic acid can be determined by enzyme hydrolysis of ribonucleic acids with snake venom.
 The nucleotides of RNAs can be identified by chromatography technique.

 The secondary structure of ribonucleic acid (RNA) has been investigated by x-ray analysis.
-The analysis indicates that RNAs exist as single strands which contain helical segments stabilized by hydrogen bonding.
-However, some RNAs also exists as double strands or double helical structure.
+The analysis indicates that RNAs exist as single strands that contain helical segments stabilized by hydrogen bonding.
+However, some RNAs also exist as double strands or double helical structures.

 Types of Ribonucleic Acid (RNA)